polodev/datawookie/content/blog/2013-07-19-comrades-marathon-inference-trees.md

 ---
-id: 321
-title: Comrades Marathon Inference Trees
-date: 2013-07-19T07:55:11+00:00
 author: Andrew B. Collier
-layout: post
+date: 2013-07-19T07:55:11Z
 excerpt_separator: <!-- more -->
+id: 321
 tags:
 - Comrades Marathon
 - Conditional Inference Tree
 - '#rstats'
+title: Comrades Marathon Inference Trees
+url: /2013/07/19/comrades-marathon-inference-trees/
 ---

 Following up on my [previous posts](http://www.exegetic.biz/blog/tag/comrades-marathon/)&nbsp;regarding the results of the [Comrades Marathon](http://www.comrades.com/), I was planning on putting together a set of models which would predict likelihood to finish and probable finishing time.
 Along the way I got distracted by something else that is just as interesting and which produces results which readily yield to qualitative interpretation: Conditional Inference Trees as implemented in the R package [party](http://www.inside-r.org/packages/cran/party/docs/ctree).

 Just to recall what the data look like:

-{% highlight r %}
+{{< highlight r >}}
 > head(splits.2013)
            gender age.category drummond.time race.time   status       medal
 2013-10014   Male        50-59      5.510833        NA      DNF        <NA>